 of a new user, but will allow existing users to authenticate.

 There are two possible reasons for this error.
-The invited user is not in an SSO Enabled node within the Admin Console or the email address in the IdP doesn’t match the email address of the invited user.
-Try moving the user into the SSO Enabled node.
-If after verifying the user is in the correct node, try changing the SSO provisioning method from invited users to dynamic users.
-If the account gets created, it is most likely an email address mis-match.
+The invited user is not in an SSO enabled node within the Admin Console or the email address in the IdP doesn’t match the email address of the invited user.
+For the first issue, move the user into the SSO Enabled node and have them try again.
+For the second issue, verify the SSO account uses the same email address as the invited user.
+If they are different, a new account with the email address from the IdP will be created.

 On a Linux system